-Brushes in Photoshop is a powerful tool to add astonishing effect on the photo.
-If you type “brush photoshop” on Google Images, it will show you uncounted applications of this tool.
-Some graphics designer also giving away their own brushes for free.
-However, you can make your own brush in Photoshop instead and it was actually pretty easy.
+Brushes in Photoshop is a powerful tool to add astonishing effect to the photo.
+If you type “brush photoshop” on Google Images, it will show you countless applications of this tool.
+Some graphics designer was also giving away their brushes for free.

 What you need is a Photoshop any version and basic knowledge about it.
-In this tutorial, I’m going to use CS4, a modern version of Photoshop but older than CC generation.
-But, the overall interface is similar and I think you can follow the guide anyway.
+In this tutorial, I’m going to use CS4, a modern version of Photoshop but still older than CC generation.
+The overall interface is similar, and I think you can follow the guide anyhow.

-Once you have done, go to Edit and then select Define Brush Preset…
+3. Once you have done, go to Edit and then choose Define Brush Preset…

-Finally, the brush is available in the Brush Tool context menu.
-You can customize the style, spacing, diameter, texture, edges, and other configuration.
+5. Finally, the brush is available in the Brush Tool context menu.
+You can customize the style, spacing, diameter, texture, edges, and wide-range configurations.

 The new brushes are permanent unless you decide to delete or uninstall Photoshop.
 The brush is set to black-white color by default, so no matter what the picture you have imported as the brush, it will be converted to monochrome.